 T/Th 3:30pm, ICS 180

-Instructor: Shuang Zhao (office hour: TBA)
+Instructor: Shuang Zhao (office hour: by appointment)

 Contents: This course offers an introduction to physics-based rendering at the graduate level.
 Starting from the fundamentals of light transport we will look at formulations of the Rendering Equation (RE) and the Radiative Transfer Equation (RTE), as well as a series of Monte Carlo methods for solving these equations to make pictures.
 We will look at light reflection from surfaces and scattering in volumes, illumination from luminaires and environments, and diffusion models for translucent materials.
 We will build working implementations of many of the algorithms we study, and learn how to make sure they are actually working correctly.
 It is fun to watch integrals and probability distributions transform into photographs of synthetic worlds.

 Prerequisites: It is recommended (but not required) to have taken an introductory level course in computer graphics (e.g., CS112).
 We will rely on calculus, linear algebra and use basic concepts of algorithms and data structures.
 Students are expected to be familiar with the C++ programming language that is used in the programming assignments.

 - Apr 13: Homework 1 is out and will be due in one week.

 - Apr 20: Programming Assignment 1 is out and will be due on May 2.

 Montes & Ureña 2012